SophistSolutions/Stroika/README.md

 ﻿# Stroika v2.1

 Stroika is a modern, portable, thread-savvy, C++ application framework.
-It makes writing high performance C++ applications easier by providing safe, flexible, modular building blocks which are easily combined.
+It makes writing high performance C++ applications easier by providing safe, flexible, modular building blocks.

 Stroika provides a layer on top of the Standard C++ Library, with simpler to use (higher level) classes, more safety checking guarantees, and a wider domain of applicability.
 But those Stroika classes seamlessly integrate with standard C++ classes, and your code can easily use as much of either library as preferences dictate.